 - The hotel is located in an impressive modern landmark skyscraper, somewhat reminiscent of Dubai’s iconic Burj Al Arab.

-- The location itself, you will either love it or hate it, depending upon your interests.
-Located away from the city centre in the part of Barcelona that was rebuilt for the 1992 Olympics, it offers direct access to the 2-mile long man-made beach in front of the hotel, where you also find the private beach club of the W hotel.
-No other hotel in Barcelona comes close to offering you this kind of resort-like vibe (and that is why it is my preferred hotel in the city).
+- The location itself, you will either love it or hate it, depending on your interests.
+Located away from the city center in a part of Barcelona that was rebuilt for the 1992 Olympics, the hotel offers direct access to a 2-mile long man-made beach, where it also manages a private beach club.
+No other hotel in Barcelona comes close to offering you this kind of beach resort-like vibe (and that is why it is my preferred hotel in the city).
 However, if you like to explore Barcelona’s cultural sights or it’s medieval center, then you may find the 30 minutes’ walk to the Ramblas (or short taxi drive) rather inconvenient.

 - The biggest plus of the W Barcelona are the amazing views from the guest rooms and the pool deck.
 There are two sets of rooms, one overlooking the port and the other overlooking the beach & city.
 Both are great but the second is the absolutely the best (book or request a room located on a higher floor with city & beach views).

 - Rooms are quite spacious and nicely decorated.
 Beds are super comfy to sink into (mattresses may be too soft for some).
 All rooms come with a nice lounge area to sit down, relax and soak in the views.
-There is also a daily bottle of water complementary, more water is 4 euros per bottle (except for SPG gold and platinum guests).
+There is also a daily bottle of water complementary, more water is 4 euros per bottle (except for Marriott Bonvoy elite guests).
 The mini bar is well stocked with wine, beer, bubbles and spirits as well as soft drinks.

-- Breakfast is expensive (32 euros per person; complimentary for SPG platinum guests) but it is an absolutely fabulous spread with an unusual variety of locally made fruit juices (including kiwi and watermelon), yoghurts, smoothies, fresh fruit, pastries and breads, local cured meats and local cheeses.
+- Breakfast is expensive (32 euros per person; complimentary for Marriott Bonvoy’s top tier members) but it is an absolutely fabulous spread with an unusual variety of locally made fruit juices (including kiwi and watermelon), yoghurts, smoothies, fresh fruit, pastries and breads, local cured meats and local cheeses.
 It also includes an “English breakfast” corner with desiccated scrambled eggs, greasy bacon and sausages.

-- The “wet deck” (spread over 2 levels) offers stunning views, a nice pool, wonderfully comfortable sun loungers and cabanas with double beds.
+- The “wet deck” (spread over two levels) offers stunning sea views, a nice (but small) pool, wonderfully comfortable sun loungers and cabanas with double beds.

 - The spa is a cozy and perfect place to relax.
 The jacuzzi, hamam and sauna area is small but nice.
 Changing rooms are spacious with a relaxing area with drinks and snacks.

-- When not in the room, you won’t have to go far to find the action.
+- When not in the room, you won’t have to go far to find some action and excitement.
 The vibrant W lounge and Eclipse rooftop bar are playgrounds for grown ups.
-Drinks range from traditional to eclectic and everything in between, as do the clientele, making people-watching a spectator sport.
+Drinks range from traditional to eclectic and everything in between, as do the clientele, making people-watching here a spectator sport.

 CONS & THINGS TO KNOW

-- The frosted glass toilet and shower area in the guest rooms lack privacy and may be troublesome if you are staying in the same room with a companion that you do not feel too comfortable with.
+- The frosted glass toilet and shower area in the guest rooms lack privacy.
+This might be troublesome if you are staying in the same room with a companion that you do not feel too comfortable with.

 - The swimming pool is too small for a hotel of this size.
 In addition, the water is quite cold and a heated pool would enhance the customer experience.

-- Both check-in and check-out can be rather chaotic with long lines of people in front of you.
+- Both check-in and check-out can be rather chaotic with long waiting lines.